innobraingmbh/markitdown/README.md

     /*
      * Use this to set the path to the markitdown executable.
 If not set,
      * the binary will be searched in the PATH.
+Will be ignored
+     * if use_venv_package is set to true.
      */
     'executable' => env('MARKITDOWN_EXECUTABLE', 'markitdown'),